intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 	`sudo apt-get install postgresql`

 Mac
-	http://www.postgresql.org/download/macosx.
-We've had the most success with MacPorts.

-After installation, you need to update `postgresql.conf`

-* This file is usually located in `/etc/postgres/`:
+    There are several good options:

+        * `Postgres.app`_ - Very easy for a development machine, requires zero configuration.
+        * MacPorts_
+        * Homebrew_
+        * Manually_

+    We have had good experiences with Postgres.app and Macports.

-* If you are going to install Postgres 9.x:
+If you are going to install Postgres 9.x:

   * It's not easy to change the default encoding to SQL_ASCII anymore, so you should do this before creating any production databases.
+  * You will not need BioSeg for PostgreSQL 9.2+.
   * There are special instructions for installing BioSeg

+After installation, you need to update `postgresql.conf` (this file is usually located in `/etc/postgres/`).

 Required Configuration
 ~~~~~~~~~~~~~~~~~~~~~~